awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

    ```

 **Important**
-SSM Agent requires Windows PowerShell 3\.0 or later to run certain SSM Documents on Windows instances \(for example, the **AWS\-ApplyPatchBaseline** document\)\.
+SSM Agent requires Windows PowerShell 3\.0 or later to run certain SSM Documents on Windows instances \(for example, the legacy **AWS\-ApplyPatchBaseline** document\)\.
 Verify that your Windows instances are running Windows Management Framework 3\.0 or later\.
 This framework includes Windows PowerShell\.
 For more information, see [Windows Management Framework 3\.0](https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True)\.